The Lean Language Reference

 Converts a List α into an Array α.

-At runtime, this constructor is implemented by List.toArrayImpl and is O(n) in the length of the list.
+At runtime, this constructor is overridden by List.toArrayImpl and is O(n) in the length of the list.

 Fields